elisa-tech/orientation/docs/GitHubContributionWorkflow.md

 Use the `git push`{:.language-shell .highlight} command ([docu](https://git-scm.com/docs/git-push)) to update your remote repository.

-John: Should this be git push origin newFeature
-{: .comment}
 ~~~ shell

 $ git push origin

 ~~~

+You can also configure **newFeature** to be the default to be pushed to by using:
+* `git push -u origin newFeature`{:.language-shell .highlight} when you first push it, or
+* `git branch --set-upstream newFeature origin/newFeature`{:.language-shell .highlight} if you forget

 ### Periodically sync with projectRepo